Tape head: Rotating heads

 Rotating play heads, as used in video recorders, digital audio tape and other applications, are used to achieve a high relative head/tape speed while maintaining a low overall tape transport speed.
 One or more transducers are mounted on a rotating drum set at an angle to the tape.
 The drum spins rapidly compared to the speed that the tape moves past it, so that the transducers describe a path of stripes across the tape, rather than linearly along it as a fixed head does.
 The wear characteristics of such helical scan heads are even more critical, and highly polished heads and tapes are required.
 The electrical signals of rotating heads are coupled either inductively or capacitively - there is no direct connection to the head coils.

 Erase heads

 An erase head is constructed in a similar manner to a record or replay head, but has a much larger gap, or more frequently, two large gaps.
 The erase head is powered during recording from a high frequency source (usually the same oscillator that provides the AC bias).
 In some inexpensive cassette recorder designs, the erase head is a permanent magnet that is mechanically moved into contact with the moving tape only during recording.
 Permanent magnet erase heads are also sometimes used in machines that are equipped with DC bias.

+Recording heads

+A recording head is the physical interface between a recording apparatus and a moving recording medium.
+Recording heads are generally classified according to the physical principle that allows them to impress their data upon their medium.
+A recording head is often mechanically paired with a playback head, which, though proximal to, is often discrete from the record head.